Emiiru127/Programming-Group-Activity--Pathfinding-Algorithms-in-Python/README.md

 Greedy Best-First Search (GBFS):

-GBFS finds the shortest path to a goal node using a heuristic that estimates the distance from the current node to the goal.
+&nbsp;&nbsp;&nbsp;&nbsp; GBFS finds the shortest path to a goal node using a heuristic that estimates the distance from the current node to the goal.
 Uses a priority queue to explore nodes based solely on their heuristic values.
 It expands the most promising node without considering the cost to reach that node.

 A* Search Algorithm:

-Finds the shortest path to a goal node but uses both the actual cost to reach the node and a heuristic to estimate the remaining distance.
+&nbsp;&nbsp;&nbsp;&nbsp; Finds the shortest path to a goal node but uses both the actual cost to reach the node and a heuristic to estimate the remaining distance.
 Utilizes a priority queue, maintaining two scores for each node: the cost from the start (g(n)) and the estimated cost to the goal (h(n)).
 The algorithm explores nodes based on the sum of these two scores.

 2.2).
 Instructions on how to run the code.